Family and Ancestors of Angie Kay Knowles

 alternate marriage date of 15 November, 1846 History of Gibson County, Indiana by Gil R. Stormont (1914, B. F. Bowen & Co.; Indianapolis, Indiana) page 1075.

-George W. Garten
+George W. GARTEN

 MILITARY: